lucas12avl/access_control_system_server_side/readme.md

 ## Testing
 Prepare a list of test cases to demonstrate the functionality of the implemented features.
 Use the simulator to interact with the ACU server.

-## Contributions
-Please list the contributions of each team member in the `autors.txt` file, detailing who did what.
-This is important for grading and authorship verification.

 ---

 This README provides an overview of the first and second milestones of the ACS project.
 For more detailed information, please see the project documentation.